Weight Loss Calculator

 There is lots of advice out there on how to cut calories.
 We've found one of the clearest and widely agreed-to sources of information is from the Centers for Disease Control (CDC), the official health organization of the United States.
 Start with their article on Cutting Calories.

 Starting an exercise program is simpler, but there are still some useful guidelines.
 Try the CDC's Physical Activity for a Healthy Weight.

 While losing weight involves many variables that change from person to person, there is still a core science that can be the basis behind planning a weight loss strategy.
 The widely-accepted science behind the weight loss calculator is:

 - One pound of mostly-fat body weight is the equivalent of 3,500 calories of either food or exercise.

 - The appropriate amount of calories to cut from your diet is between 20% and 40% of your normal calorie requirement.
 See the CDC.

 - Moderate exercise is considered to be 4.5 METs.
+(A MET is a rate of energy expenditure, similar to watts.)
 Vigorous exercise is 7 METs.
 Calorie consumption is: 1 calorie (technically, kilocalorie) per kilogram body weight per hour per MET.

 Limitations of Body Weight Color Coding